 Waking up with a stiff back or a sore knee can make even simple tasks feel like a project.
 Red light therapy for pain relief and tissue regeneration offers a different approach for people who are tired of living around their pain.
 Instead of relying only on pills or injections, this therapy uses gentle wavelengths of light, including near-infrared light for muscle soreness, to support your body's own repair systems.

 At AgeRejuvenation, we use this technology as part of a broader plan to address pain and healing issues at the root, not just cover up symptoms for a few hours.
 The goal is to help you move with more ease and feel more like yourself again.
+Our clinical in-office red light therapy for pain and recovery pairs medical-grade devices with a provider who tailors each session to your symptoms.

 What Is Red Light Therapy and Near-Infrared Light?